Information for Doctors

 Working as a Team to Treat More

-Our goal is to help you help your patients.
+Our goal is to provide helpful information for doctors in order to help you help your patients.
 Compounding is the traditional method of preparing customized medications to meet the unique physician and patient needs.
 At Lakeview Pharmacy, we only use formulas from reputable sources and prepare non-sterile compounded medications.
-We often have the ability to compound medications which are commercially unavailable, reformulated and preservative and dye-free.
-Our compounding pharmacists have an extensive inventory of bulk chemicals, formulas and equipment to meet many compounding requirements.
+We often have the ability to compound medications that are commercially unavailable, reformulated and preservative and dye-free.
+Our compounding pharmacists have an extensive inventory of bulk chemicals, formulas, and equipment to meet many compounding requirements.

 Let’s work together to custom compound medication that best fits the unique needs of your patient and improves their quality of life.
-If you have any questions, please call Debbie at 262-632-0520.
+If you have any questions, please contact us today or call Debbie at 262-632-0520.

 - Erectile Dysfunction